rupnikj/https_server_app/README.md

 *   `assets/`: Contains static assets like SSL certificates.
 *   Platform-specific directories (`android/`, `ios/`, `linux/`, `macos/`, `web/`, `windows/`): Standard Flutter folders for building the app on respective platforms.

----

-This `README.md` should provide a good overview for anyone looking at your project.